describo/documentation/src/component/advanced-usage.md

 Following are some examples of how you can use these methods.

-## Add some data to crate, modify the root dataset and refresh the display
+## Add data to the crate; modify the root dataset and refresh the display

 ::: warning NOTE!